rails/rails/guides/source/threading_and_code_execution.md

 callback is called before the application code, and the `to_complete` callback is called after.

-### Default Callbacks
+### Callbacks

-In a default Rails application, the Executor callbacks are used to:
+In a default Rails application, the Rails Executor callbacks are used to:

 * track which threads are in safe positions for autoloading and reloading
 * enable and disable the Active Record query cache
 * return acquired Active Record connections to the pool
 * constrain internal cache lifetimes

-Prior to Rails 5.0, some of these were handled by separate Rack middleware classes (such as `ActiveRecord::ConnectionAdapters::ConnectionManagement`), or directly wrapping code with methods like `ActiveRecord::Base.connection_pool.with_connection`.
-The Executor replaces these with a single more abstract interface.

 ### Wrapping Application Code